 PIVOTING and FINANCIAL SURVIVALISM:

-Since 2020, with the shutdown of the OS’s direct sales storefront, and a steep drop in number of projects in print production, as well as with an increase in expensive projects either operating at a loss to the OS (like Joey De Jesus’s HOAX Artist’s Set) or requiring massive labor but in fact reducing income (like the OS Open Access Library and Hub), our costs have continued to rise while our income has slowed dangerously.
+Since 2020, with the shutdown of the OS’s direct sales storefront, and a steep drop in number of projects in print production, as well as with an increase in ambitious, expensive interdisciplinary projects either operating at a loss to the OS or requiring massive labor but in fact reducing income (like the OS Open Access Library and Hub), our costs have continued to rise while our income has slowed dangerously.
 In 2021, the OS took a nearly 4K loss — a loss not distributed to its members or shared by the collective, but which indeed impacts any calculation of “proceeds.”

 Elæ is currently in the (unfortunately, also costly) process of researching and seeking legal, financial, and administrative assistance with dismantling the 501c3 nonprofit in the attempts to simplify and reduce the monthly overhead and administrative load of the OS’s current infrastructure, as well as offloading no longer used and expensive services like Submittable.
 After 10 years of prioritizing this project, they are not in the financial position nor able bodied enough to carry the more than full-time administration and financing of an organization with a catalog and community of this size taking a loss, and the responsibility of maintaining the OS will soon need to fall to the collective it in fact is modeled to be.